ipno-llead/extraction/news-classification/README.md

 - `pos_rate` could also be written in as an arg so that we could dispatch multiple train-test datasets at different positivity rates from makefile, which could be a good way to challenge/aid model performance.
 - The article_id and matchedsentence_id generation are similar enough that there is overlap between these unique lists
 - A couple of articles are actually TV show reviews, like one for The Flash season 8 (which also ends up being duplicated content as two different sources posted the author's review).
 We may want to consider a blacklist of words or some other solution to filter out crime-related TV articles!
+- Upon looking at the article and content `merged.loc[merged.extracted_keywords == "{'terminated', 'officer', 'police'}"]`, it appears some articles that are irrelevant with keywords matched actually matched because the title of a suggested article was captured as content and that title contained keywords, whereas none of the sentences in the true article content match.

 _outgoing train_test asserts I'm adding:_
 1. No article_id or content is missing from either train or test sets